-Notwithstanding the possibility of transferring personal data to a third party, a personal data controller in Sweden must always comply with all the other requirements stipulated in the Swedish Personal Data Act (PUL, 1998:204).
+Notwithstanding the possibility of transferring personal data to a third party, a personal data controller in Sweden must always comply with all the other requirements stipulated in the General Data Protection Act (GDPR).
 These include the basic requirements regarding the processing of personal data and the rules concerning when such processing is even permitted.

 The personal data controller must therefore first determine whether the processing entailed in the transfer is even legal, and then if it is relevant to assess what is required for a transfer to a specific third country.
 This document only deals with the latter.

 A transfer to a third country means that personal data processed in an EU or EEA country is made accessible in a country outside the EU/EEA.
-Third-country rules thus do not apply to transfers within the EU/EEA.
-Section 33 of the Personal Data Act stipulates that a transfer may only be made to a third country if the country has an adequate level of protection for personal data.
-Under section 33, paragraph 2, all circumstances surrounding the transfer must be taken into account in the assessment of adequate protection level.
+Third-country rules do not apply to transfers within the EU/EEA.

 The European Commission has analysed the data protection rules in various countries and determined that the level of protection is adequate in the following countries:

 The European Commission has also determined that the level of protection is adequate in certain areas or under certain conditions in:

 In the absence of a decision according to Article 45, personal data may be transferred to a country outside the EU / EEA if the legal entity transferring the data has taken appropriate protective measures, such as;